linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/11 7 The Prior Big Debt Crisis Recedes a New Equilibr.md

 ---
 aliases:
 - The Prior Big Debt Crisis Recedes and a New Equilibrium Is Reached
-tags: null
-key_concepts: null
 parent_directory: II.
-Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke
-  Ray Dalio Full
+Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full
 cssclasses: academia
-title: '11 - Chapter 7: The Prior Big Debt Crisis Recedes, a New Equilibrium Is Reached, and a New Cycle Can Begin (Stages 7-9)'
+title: 11 - Chapter 7 The Prior Big Debt Crisis Recedes, a New Equilibrium Is Reached, and a New Cycle Can Begin (Stages 7-9)
+formatted: 2025-12-21 07:55:40 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
 primary_tags:
-- central bank holdings
-- debt restructurings
+- debt cycle resolution
-- archetypical case
+- currency devaluation
+- monetary policy transition
 secondary_tags:
-- debt crisis
-- big cycle
-- new equilibrium
-- end stages
-- debt write-downs
 - beautiful deleveraging
-tags_extracted: '2025-12-18T18:02:49.339892'
-tags_method: max_quality_v1
+- fiscal austerity measures
+- capital controls implementation
+- interest rate normalization
+- reserve accumulation strategies
+- central bank independence
+- tax rate increases
+- debt restructuring
+- monetary system stabilization
 ---

-# 11_7_The_Prior_Big_Debt_Crisis_Recedes_a_New_Equilibr
-## THE PRIOR BIG DEBT

-### CRISIS RECEDES, A NEW

-### EQUILIBRIUM IS REACHED,

-### AND A NEW CYCLE CAN

-### BEGIN (STAGES 7-9)
+# 11-7: The Prior Big Debt Crisis Recedes, a New Equilibrium Is Reached, and a New Cycle Can Begin (Stages 7-9)

 The cycle ends when a mix of market forces and policy-maker actions create a bottom and an upswing from there.
 This chapter lays out the dynamics and markers I look for in these times (Stages 7-9 of the archetype I showed in Chapter 4).